danielhenrymantilla/seal-the-deal.rs/README.md

 <!-- Templated by `cargo-generate` using https://github.com/danielhenrymantilla/proc-macro-template -->

-**It will be impossible for implementors to override the default implementation of that function.**
+**It shall be impossible for implementors to override the default implementation of that function.**

 # Example